 With that statement, don’t be surprised if Jordan Walden, a rare bright spot in the pen this weekend trots out for the next save opportunity.

-Topics: Bull Pen
+Tags: Bull Pen